World's Highest Rail Bridge

 - The massive structure is expected to have a lifespan of 120 years.

-- Design and construction of the bridge was awarded to a joint venture of Afcons Infrastructure, Ultra Construction & Engineering Company of South Korea and VSL India.
+- Design and construction of the bridge were awarded to a joint venture of Afcons Infrastructure, Ultra Construction & Engineering Company of South Korea and VSL India.

 - The construction methodology used will minimize the number of bearings required, reducing the maintenance requirements.